-This may be as far as you really want to go with Paint Shop Greyscale conversions because it does a great job.
-There are infinite adjustments plus you can change the Brightness and Clarify.
+This may be as far as you really want to go with Paint Shop Greyscale conversions because it does a great job and there are and infinite number of adjustments that can be made and both the Brightness and Clarify can be changed.

-If you compare this version of Austin with the earlier versions I think you will like this one better - I know that I do.
+If you compare this version of Tornado Hunters with the simple conversions then I think you will like this one better - I know that I do.

 You can even find a conversion you really like and then, just for the heck of it - run the conversion again for a new and interesting look.